 Emotions can fuel obesity, as people tend to eat more when they are upset, anxious, sad, stressed or even bored.
 Afterwards they feel bad about eating more, and later to relieve this stress, they may eat even more.

 Sedentary lifestyle is another important factor as people tend to eat more when they are doing nothing and just sitting idly watching TV or video games.
-Cars dominate our life and we seldom walk or exercise.
+Cars dominate our life and we seldom walk or exercise (check our calories burned calculator for walking).
 There is less time to cook healthy food and we often tend to eat fast foods.